Pylons/pyramid/docs/glossary.rst

   Dotted Python name
     A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
 Often used in Paste and
     setuptools configurations.
+A variant is used in dotted names within :term:`ZCML` attributes that name objects (such as the ZCML "view" directive's "view" attribute): the colon (``:``) is not used; in its place is a dot.
   View
     A "view" is a callable which returns a response object.
-It should accept two values: context and request.
+It should accept two values: :term:`context` and :term:`request`.
+A view is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
   View name
-    The "URL name" of a view, e.g "index.html".
+    The "URL name" of a view, e.g ``index.html``.
 If a view is configured without a name, its name is considered to be the empty string (which implies the "default view").
   Virtualenv